roman-milk/roman-milk.github.io/dirty-susan.md

  And then, finally, after all that blagging, it came: "Well ...
 Okay..."

  Susan grinned and mouthed a 'Yes' to the high blue sky.
 "I'll put some bottles in the chiller."
-Report_Story #3